angular/tsickle/README.md

 ### Invocation

-Run `tsickle --help` for the full syntax, but basically you specify the minified output bundle path and the input TypeScript project.
+Run `tsickle --help` for the full syntax, but basically you provide any tsickle specific options and use it as a TypeScript compiler.

 ## Development